 Potentially the best practice for a business is to target both its online and local audience – especially if you run a brick-and-mortar business.
 So what does this mean for your SEO, exactly?

-Create and optimize your local SEO strategy and target local neighbourhoods in which you are based; that way, your business will benefit most from visitors around your city or state as you’ll get the audience you were going for in the first place.
+Create and optimize your local SEO strategy and target local neighborhoods in which you are based; that way, your business will benefit most from visitors around your city or state as you’ll get the audience you were going for in the first place.